 Notes on Ingredients

-- Shrimp: It is best to use fresh or defrosted large or extra-large, deveined, shelled shrimp.
+- Shrimp: It is best to use raw fresh or defrosted large or extra-large, deveined, shelled shrimp, as this will allow the shrimp to be infused with the rich garlic sauce.

 - Oil/Butter: This recipe uses both olive oil and butter.
 The butter adds richness to the shrimp scampi, while the olive oil allows you to saute the shrimp at a higher temperature, than butter alone.

-- White Wine: It is best to use dry white wine like chardonnay or pinot grigio for this shrimp scampi.
-If you don't drink wine, use low-sodium chicken stock to make shrimp scampi without wine.
+- White Wine: It is best to use dry white wine like chardonnay or Pinot Grigio for this shrimp scampi.

 - Shallots: Shallots are much milder than onions and add a delicate flavor to the shrimp scampi that does not overpower the sauce.